-In-flight broadband-enabled communications device transmissions may cause interference with aircraft navigation and communications equipment that could affect air safety and security.28 The Departments recognize that the Federal Aviation Administration ("FAA") prohibits the use of personal electronic devices on airplanes unless the operator of the aircraft has determined that the device will not cause interference with the navigation or communication system of the aircraft.
-The Departments support the Commission's assessment that the use of broadband-enabled communications devices will remain subject to the rules and policies of the FAA and aircraft operators and that any change in the Commission's rules will not affect the applicability of the FAA's rules.
+In-flight wireless telephone transmissions may cause interference with aircraft navigation and communications equipment that could affect air safety and security.26 The Departments recognize that the Federal Aviation Administration ("FAA") prohibits the use of personal electronic devices on airplanes unless the operator of the aircraft has determined that the device will not cause interference with the navigation or communication system of the aircraft.
+The Departments support the Commission's assessment that the use of wireless telephones will remain subject to the rules and policies of the FAA and aircraft operators and that any change in the Commission's rules will not affect the applicability of the FAA's rules.

-V. POTENTIAL IMPACT OF IN-FLIGHT USE OF BROADBAND-ENABLED COMMUNICATIONS DEVICES ON PASSENGER CONDUCT the concerns expressed by flight attendants and other members of the flying public about the effect that such use will have on the overall atmosphere of flights and the conduct of passengers.
-In particular, the Departments note the flying public's concerns that the unrestricted use of such devices by multiple passengers on flights could result in an increase in "air rage" incidents among passengers.
-The Departments believe that the conduct of passengers making use of broadband-enabled and other communications devices in-flight could have serious implications for Federal law enforcement onboard aircraft whose status is unknown to fellow passengers.
-Affirmative measures should be adopted to diminish the probability that law enforcement's on-board mission will either be complicated or compromised unnecessarily by disputes concerning the use of broadband-enabled and other communications devices in-flight.
-Accordingly, the Departments suggest that the Commission, in consultation with the airlines, should establish rules and/or policies concerning in-flight use of these devices and related conduct to minimize any increase in air rage incidents which could potentially result from the unrestricted use of such devices on flights.
+V. WIRELESS IN-FLIGHT SERVICE AND ITS POTENTIAL IMPACT ON PASSENGER CONDUCT

+The Departments note that a significant portion of the public comments filed in this proceeding to date have expressed concern about the effect that passengers' ability to use personal wireless phones in-flight will have on the overall atmosphere of flights and the conduct of passengers.
+In particular, the Departments note other commenters' concerns that the unrestricted use of personal wireless telephones by multiple passengers on flights could result in an increase in "air rage" incidents among passengers.27 The Departments believe that the conduct of passengers making use of in-flight personal wireless phones could have serious implications for Federal law enforcement onboard aircraft whose status is unknown to fellow passengers.
+The first and overriding priority of Federal law enforcement onboard aircraft is to ensure the safety of the aircraft and the flight.
+Affirmative measures should be adopted to diminish the probability that law enforcement's on-board mission will either be complicated or compromised unnecessarily by disputes concerning in-flight cell phone